sfelf/snake-game/README.md

 # Snake Game

-A classic Snake game implementation using Python and Pygame with enhanced graphics and features.
+A classic Snake game implementation using Python and Pygame with enhanced graphics, professional architecture, and comprehensive testing.

 ## Features